micky-meecky/ChatGPT_QA_record/history/english_sentence_maker_23-04-07-13-22-51.md

 [sarcasm].
 A form of verbal irony, where the intended meaning of a statement is opposite or very different from its literal or usual meaning.
 Sarcasm is often used to express contempt, ridicule, or frustration and is typically characterized by a mocking or derisive tone.
 #### [Return to Q Index](#section1)

-## <a name="question13"></a>Q13:   Please give me an example including"be a crapshoot","sign a slip","mull over","debit card","up and coming".{Story-style.  finance, economics, politics}
+## <a name="question13"></a>Q13:   Please give me an example including"be a crapshoot","sign a slip","mull over","debit card","up and coming".%Story-style.  finance, economics, politics%

 #### A13: